sensu/sensu-go-workshop/lessons/operator/10/README.md

 1. **Create a silence entry.**

-   Let's use the `sensuctl silenced create` to create a silencing rule for a scheduled maintenance window.
+   Let's use `sensuctl silenced create` to create a silencing rule for a scheduled maintenance window.

-   _NOTE: Please modify the begin time to be 2-3 minutes in the future; the macOS `time` utility isn't RFC compliant, so you'll need to add a colon to the timezone offset (e.g. `-07:00` instead of `-0700`)._
+   > _NOTE: Please modify the begin time to be 2-3 minutes in the future; the macOS `time` utility isn't RFC compliant, so you'll need to add a colon to the timezone offset (e.g. `-07:00` instead of `-0700`)._

    ```shell
    sensuctl silenced create --interactive